ms-xie/ChatMock/README.md

 ## Reasoning & Compatibility Notes

 - Inline tags `#L`, `#M`, `#H` or the `--reasoning-effort` flag switch between minimal/low/medium/high effort.
-- `gpt-5-mini` aliases to `gpt-5` with minimal effort and no reasoning summary for quick replies.
+- `gpt-5-mini` and `gpt-5.1-mini` both alias to `gpt-5` with minimal effort and no reasoning summary for quick replies.
 - Set `--reasoning-compat legacy` to push summaries into reasoning tags instead of the response body.

 ## Supported Models

 - `gpt-5`
+- `gpt-5.1`
 - `gpt-5-codex`
+- `gpt-5.1-codex`
+- `gpt-5-codex-mini`
+- `gpt-5.1-codex-mini`
 - `codex-mini`
 - `gpt-5-mini` (minimal effort alias)
+- `gpt-5.1-mini` (minimal effort alias)

+`gpt-5.1` variants currently route through the same upstream targets as their `gpt-5` counterparts so you can opt into the new names without changing behavior.

 ## Operational Tips